simonesilvestroni/m2m-website/_posts/2019-11-25-vocal-editing.md

   - 'sound design'
   - 'sound restoration'
   - 'soundtoys'
 description: "By manipulating pitch, formants and tempo, I moved a vocal performance from one song to a completely different one.
-Cleaning up historical speeches is a craft I honed for years."
+Cleaning up historical speeches is a craft I’ve been honing for years."
 featimage: true
 featimage-name: 'vocal-editing.jpg'
 featimage-alt: Rachel Goodman singing